asagotra/sensor/README.md

 Your task is to rank the sensors according to their importance/predictive power with respect to the class labels of the samples.

-Pyth script that generates a ranking of the sensors from the provided CSV file.
+Python script that generates a ranking of the sensors from the provided CSV file.

 The ranking should be in decreasing order where the first sensor is the most important one.